aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/checkbox/_index.md

 **Returns**

-Return the new hyperlink object.
+Returns the new hyperlink object.

 ### removeHyperlink() {#removeHyperlink--}